 Oh, we are playing with a team tonight.
 Okay, absolutely.
 Right.
-So we go through a pruning, right, and a couple of good couple of months, you've made your basic connections and whatever is not made that prunes out. babies start with for smell centres in the brain, we pruned down to one smell centre.
-And we can see that very well in what they call the breast crawl, which is where a baby is born and put onto mom's onto mom's belly.
+So we go through a pruning, right, at a good couple of months, you've made your basic connections and whatever is not made, that prunes out.
+Babies start with four smell centres in the brain, we pruned down to one smell centre.
+And we can see that very well in what they call the breast crawl, which is where a baby is born and put onto mom's belly.
 And because amniotic fluid smells the same as colostrum from the breast milk, they will start to make their way towards the breast just via smell, they will find their way towards the breast.
-So their sense of smell is immaculate in the beginning because again, they do that to my grandson ages before he could crawl up.
-So it's this sort of lumpy sort of bumpy, like looking around and trying to find their way but it's and there's actually there's nine stages to a breast crawl as well.
+So their sense of smell is immaculate in the beginning.

+How do they do that, it took my grandson ages before he could crawl.

+So it's this sort of lumpy sort of bumpy, like looking around and trying to find their way, and there's actually there's nine stages to a breast crawl as well.
 It's a fascinating thing to look up.
-So at the end of the day, it's absolutely right smell is the way that they connect.
-And it is and that's one of the things that and this is actually a take home thing that folks can do right now to give them The parents a little bit of respite at home, is they smell you.
-So what you can ask her mom, if she's got a really clingy baby.
-It's like babies only happy when they're right on and then put them down and they start again, what they're doing a lot of the time is they're missing the smell.
-So what you can do, especially if you're breastfeeding, you take the shirt you're doing, you rub it, I mean, this get scrubbed, you make it smell as much of you as you can pop it down onto the sleep surface, take a hot bag, put it on there and perfuse that smell through the sleep surface.
+So at the end of the day, it's absolutely right, smell is the way that they connect.
+And that's one of the things that, and this is actually a take-home thing that folks can do right now to give the parents a little bit of respite at home, is they smell you.
+So what you can ask a mom, if she's got a really clingy baby.
+It's like baby's only happy when they're right on and then you put them down and they start again, what they're doing a lot of the time is they're missing the smell.
+So what you can do, especially if you're breastfeeding, you take the shirt you were wearing, you rub it, I mean, you make it smell as much of you as you can, pop it down onto the sleep surface, take a hot bag, put it on there and perfuse that smell through the sleep surface.
 As the baby pops in, you take that out and you basically made a smell cardboard cutout for baby.
-So what they'll do is they do this thing called Conscious unconscious is they'll sleep and then they'll come to you slightly and they'll go because babies only really allowed to be enlightened, then no melatonin, so they'll sleep almost come to and they'll go, Can I smell mother?
+So what they'll do is they do this thing called conscious unconscious, is they'll sleep and then they'll come to you slightly and they'll go, because babies only really allowed to be in light sleep, they have no melatonin, so they'll sleep almost come to and they'll go, can I smell mother?
 If I can smell mother, then I go back to sleep, which is why they sleep so well, when they're with you.
-But when they're not they wake up they go hang on.
-She's not there.
-And that's not she's missing.
+But when they're not, they wake up, they go hang on, she's not there.
+And that's not a, she's missing.
 That's a danger sign.
-So then they're up and they want it.
+So then they're up and they want you.
 So absolutely.
 I mean, it's a really, really good question.

-I'm gonna take that one away from my daughter, because, yeah, my grandson has a bit of a new.
+I'm gonna take that one away for my daughter, because, yeah, my grandson is a bit of a nuisance at night.